X16Community/x16-smc-bootloader/README.md

 There are two ways to enable the bootloader's firmware update mode.

-1. Send I2C command 0x8F while the Commander X16 is running.
+1. Send I2C command 0x8f while the Commander X16 is running.
 That
 command is part of the SMC firmware (not the bootloader).
-It will call the start bootloader entry point at address 0x1e02 if you momentarily press both the power and reset buttons at the same time within approximately 20 seconds.
+It will call the start update entry point at address 0x1e02 if you momentarily press both the power and reset buttons at the same time within approximately 20 seconds.
 This method of enabling the update mode is supported in all versions of the bootloader.